lammps/lammps/doc/src/Howto_peri.rst

 Modification to the Particle Volume
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The right-hand side of \eqref{eqn:discreteNewtonII} may be thought of as a midpoint quadrature of \eqref{eqn:NewtonII}.
-To slightly improve the accuracy of this quadrature, we discuss a modification to the particle volume used in \eqref{eqn:discreteNewtonII}.
+The right-hand side of :math:numref:`peridiscreteNewtonII` may be thought of as a midpoint quadrature of :math:numref:`periNewtonII`.
+To slightly improve the accuracy of this quadrature, we discuss a modification to the particle volume used in :math:numref:`peridiscreteNewtonII`.
 In a situation where two particles share a bond with :math:`\left\Vert { \textbf{x}_p -
 \textbf{x}_i }\right\Vert = \delta`, for example, we suppose that only approximately half the volume of each particle is "seen" by the other :ref:`(Silling 2007) <Silling2007>`.
-When computing the force of each particle on the other we use :math:`V_p / 2` rather than :math:`V_p` in
+When computing the force of each particle on the other we use :math:`V_p / 2` rather than :math:`V_p` in :math:numref:`peridiscreteNewtonII`.
-\eqref{eqn:discreteNewtonII}.
 As such, we introduce a nodal volume scaling function for all bonded particles where :math:`\delta - r_i \leq
 \left\Vert { \textbf{x}_p - \textbf{x}_i } \right\Vert \leq \delta` (see
 the Figure below).